Up-to-date info on the

 KNOW BEFORE YOU GO

-Hwy #1 through the Kicking Horse Canyon will go into full four-lane operation at 7 am MST, Thursday, November 30.
-This milestone marks substantial completion of Phase 4 construction, bringing an end to planned intermittent lane closures and overnight full closures until Spring 2024.
+Hwy #1 through the Kicking Horse Canyon is now a four-lane highway.
+This milestone marks the substantial completion of Phase 4 construction, bringing an end to planned intermittent lane closures and overnight full closures.

 Visit DriveBC.ca, up-to-date driving conditions.